Long Since Burried : Garrison Creek

-Toronto is located where it is because there used to be a river that ran south and drained into Lake Ontario, just west of the city centre today.
-Because of the natural protection provided by the banks of this river, the first structures of Toronto, at Fort York, were situated at it’s mouth.
+Toronto is located where it is primarily because there used to be a river that ran south and drained into Lake Ontario, just west of the city centre today.
+Because of the natural protection provided by the banks of this river, the first structures of city, at Fort York, were situated at its mouth.
 Then the rest of the city was built where it is because the fort was there.

 But today there is no river flowing through the city, and unless you were particularly keen on history, you’d never know there had ever been one.
-That’s because by the early 1900 it had become polluted and therefore a health risk, so it was buried.
+That’s because by the late 1800s it had become polluted and therefore a health risk, so it was buried.
 This was done by channeling the water into a massive sewer system which still courses under this residential neighbourhood today.
-The building of this sewer was the most advanced of it’s kind at the time, and as you can imagine, burying a whole river back then was no small feat.
+The building of this sewer was the most advanced engineering feat of its kind at the time; as you can imagine burying a whole river back then was no small endeavour.
 From what I can glean in the historical write-ups, there were several collapses and the project encountered many problems.
 But it did happen, and now, unless you knew what to look for, you’d never know it had been there.

 Today I have some pictures to show, that hint at this river’s former existence.

 These were taken from within Trinity Bellwoods park, which is a beautiful, well-loved area stretching between Queen and Dundas Streets, a few blocks west of Bathurst.
 In this park you can clearly see the divot where the creek once flowed, and the western and eastern banks on either side.
-Nowadays the ‘bowl’ is used as a leash-off dog area, and every time I go in there (which is pretty often) I stop and watch all the dogs playing and running around.
-You get the best dog show going!
+Nowadays the ‘bowl’ is used as a leash-off dog area, and every time I go in there I stop and watch all the dogs playing and running around.
+You get the best dog show going.

 This third photo is of a building that was built on the west bank in 1888, when the river was still flowing.
 It’s now called The John Gibson House and is a residence for seniors.
 (You can see the top of it in the picture above too.)
 It was originally built to be the first female quarters for women attending university in the city.
 Then it was called St. Hilda’s College and was part of Trinity College, which used to be located within the grounds of what is now the park, and which has since been torn down and merged with The University of Toronto.

-Some more shots of the park, taken last Wednesday at about 4:30pm (before the time change, the sun was already setting in the west).
+Some more shots of the park, taken last Wednesday at about 4:30pm (before the daylight saving time change, the sun was already setting in the west).

 Thank you for your visit. xo loulou